grannycart/by-sound-alone_source/full-draft-manuscript/5_Chapter.md

 "And that bad luck cost me a crew member."
 Added Percy.

-Hemi looked away and found himself analysing the gauges.
+Hemi looked away and found himself analyzing the gauges.
 They had already achieved 30 meters of depth.

 "Cassandra!"
 Percy yelled down to sonar through the hatch in the deck of the control room.
 "Stay on them!
 I need to know what they're fucking doing."